California Law Prohibits Gender-Based Discrimination in Public Schools

 - Restroom Accessibility

-Students shall have access to the restroom that corresponds to their gender identity exclusively and consistently at school.
+Students shall have access to the restroom that corresponds to their gender identity.

 - Locker Room Accessibility

-Transgender students shall not be forced to use the locker room corresponding to their gender assigned at birth.
+Transgender students shall not be forced to use the locker room corresponding to their identified gender

 - Sports and Gym Class